 Problem One

 You are planning to buy a 4 bedroom house in Markham that has a price of $1,200,000.
 One of the local banks has offered you a mortgage at a quoted rate 3.2% per year, compounded semi-annually.
 The bank has indicated that they will require a down payment of $300,000.
 The bank is prepared to lend you the remainder of the purchase price of the house.
-The amortization period will be 20 years and the term of the mortgage will be 3 years.
-You are going to make monthly12semi-monthly payments on your mortgage.
+The amortization period will be 20 years and the term of the mortgage will be 4 years.
+You are going to make monthly (12 payments per year) payments on your mortgage.
 The payments will be made at the end of each period.

 Prepare a complete mortgage amortization schedule to illustrate how the mortgage will be repaid over the next 20 years and calculate the following: